Author: Prasantha De Silva

 The explanatory message frames makes causal relationships clear.
 Such frames help people understand why something happens and then persuades them to take action.
 Think about this example: “Too often, affordable food options are high in sugar and salt, and healthier options are out of reach due to barriers like limited transport.”
 The above example exemplifies the cause and effect relationship.
 Those who understand the relationship are more likely to see the importance of the issue and take steps to address it.
 Evidence from the UK reveals that explaining how low-cost alcohol leads to alcohol problems and the structural, population-level causes…

-How to Use Values to Enhance Your Message
+How to Use Values in Message Framing

 Who visited Ontario Emergency rooms for alcohol-related problems and why?